 "What a fantastic experience.
 I saw and learnt so much about wildlife as we slowly paddled down the Katherine River.
 Our guide knew the birds, animals and reptiles we saw along the way.
 The food was tremendous - morning tea served on a silver platter and dinner cooked in the camp oven.
 I'd recommend this trip to anyone whether they can paddle a canoe or not.
 Congratulations Gecko Canoeing." - Phil Prentice.

-We use 'Scupper Pro' sit-on-top kayaks for all trips, (we do have 2 person canoes for those who wish to use them).
+We use a range of 'Scupper Pro' sit-on-top kayaks or 2 person canoes, (mainly for adult/child or couple pairing).
 The sit on tops are self draining, comfortable and very stable.
+The canoes are 4.5m open style polypropelene suited for touring.
 Many of our guests have never paddled before.
 Our fully qualified and accredited guides ensure that this is not a problem.
-Feedback highlights that paddling your own vessel, adds to the experience.
-Special needs clients may be escorted in a canoe by a guide/chauffer.

 Where We Stop

 We are totally self sufficient giving us the luxury of being selective with our campsites and resting points along the river.
 There's plenty of time to relax, swim, fish, bird watch, encounter wildlife and appreciate the scenery.
 We regularly access these sites with group sizes of 2-8, ensuring that we have minimal impact on the environment.